Otelo Saraiva de Carvalho: Arrest and preventive detention

 Usually, Otelo recorded in his personal notebook everything that was said at the meetings of Political-Military Board Projecto Global (FP-25) identifying all the people present by abbreviations and very enlightening and detailing everything that had been said by each of the authors.
-Otelo`s notebooks were, in fact, responsible for incriminating him as well as many of the detainees, as well as clarifying many of the organization's actions.
+Otelo's notebooks were, in fact, responsible for incriminating him as well as many of the detainees, as well as clarifying many of the organization's actions.
 At the hearings, in addition to confessing almost the entirety of the facts, Otelo was unable to provide the least plausible explanation for the crimes he was accused of and it turned out that they were not only false accusations that supported the accusation, but a source of evidence, in which his manuscript stands out, where everything is reported with acronyms and names, which he was unveiled during the hearings.

+Judgment and amnesty on political offences

 In October 1985, Otelo was tried and convicted in court for his role in leading the FP 25 de Abril and sentenced to 15 years in prison.
 The sentence would be confirmed by the Court of Appeal, which increased the sentence to 18 years and later the Supreme Court of Justice would fix it at 17 years in prison.

-He would appeal the sentence to the Constitutional Court.
-As the period of preventive detention had expired, since the sentence had not yet become final, he was released on May 17, 1989, after five years in prison, awaiting trial on parole.
+He would appeal the sentence to the Constitutional Court, which would rule the sentence unconstitutional twice and leave the process at a legal impasse.
+As the period of preventive detention had expired, since the sentence had not yet become final, following European pressure he was released on 17 May 1989, after five years in prison awaiting trial.
 He was also demoted to lieutenant-colonel.

-Pardon and Amnesty

-The various appeals filed, as well as the constant transition of the process between each of the courts, made it impossible for the sentence to become final, confirming the definitive arrest of the defendants.
-The President, Mario Soares has always tried to preserve the historic memory of Otelo Saraiva de Carvalho as a Carnation revolution hero and has always tried to pursue a political solution instead a letting flow judicial and criminal processes against him.
-As so, he pushed parliament whose left wing majority was supported by the socialist PS and the communist party PCP, to approve an amnesty.
-Although his connection with the terrorist organization has been proved in court, in 2004 the Parliament approved the pardon, followed by an amnesty “for politically motivated offenses committed between 27 July 1976 and 21 June of 1991”, which naturally included those committed by the FP 25 de Abril.
-Outside were the so-called "blood crimes".

-Some of the beneficiaries were now granted amnesty for the second time after being pardoned in the late 1970s as members of the PRP/BR.
-Even so, the amnesty also did not please the terrorists, who soon came to demand that it be extended to blood crimes, since without the political component, whitewashed in the amnesty, these would be judged as crimes of common crime.